ZaidQureshi/bam/README.md

 ```

 The CMake configuration is _supposed to_ autodetect the location of CUDA,
-Nvidia driver and SISCI library.
+Nvidia driver and project library.
 CUDA is located by the _FindCUDA_ package for
 CMake, while the location of both the Nvidia driver can be manually
 set by overriding the `NVIDIA` defines for CMake
 (`cmake .. -DNVIDIA=/usr/src/...`).